-John heads the Strategic Policy Advice division of the Department and has done so since August 2015.
-John is responsible for coordinating the Department's strategic policy advice to Government, including advice on the Department's involvement in private sector ventures.
+John heads the Strategic Policy Advice division of the Department and has done so since [month and year].
+John is responsible for coordinating the Department's strategic policy advice to the Government, including advice on the Department's involvement in private sector ventures.